The best indoor dog potty for your home is one that is easy to clean and that doesn’t smell unpleasant.

 Best Indoor Dog Potty: Summary

-An indoor dog potty could be the perfect solution for you if you’re at work all day, leaving your pet home alone with his paws crossed until you get back.
+An indoor dog potty could be the best solution for you if you sometimes have to work extra long hours, leaving your pet home alone with his paws crossed until you get back.

 Do you have a dog potty for your pup?
 If you do, we’d be really interested to hear about it.